-On September 30, 2011, the total value of the derivative liabilities was \$423,000.
-The decrease in the estimated fair value of the derivative liabilities for the three months ended September 30, 2011 resulted in other income of \$702,000.
-Such decrease in the estimated fair value was primarily due to the amendment of the Series A warrant terms and the exercise of the Series B warrants, as well as updates to the assumptions used in the option pricing model.
+The decrease in the estimated fair value of the derivative liabilities for the six months ended December 31, 2011 resulted in other income of \$1,139,000.
+Such decrease in the estimated fair value was primarily due to the amendment of the Series A warrant terms, the exercise of the Series B warrants in September 2011, and completion in December 2011 of the Company's obligation to issue additional Adjustment Shares based on changes to the trading price of the Company's common stock .
 Additionally, the Company recorded a gain of \$14,000 in conjunction with amending the Series A warrant terms, based on the fair value of the Amended Series A Warrants, classified as 'Adjustments to Fair Value of Derivative Liabilities' in the Consolidated Statement of Operations.